kamyargerami/Laravel-Failure-Notifier/README.md

 You can specify the amount of time to count the exceptions.

-If you had more exceptions than you expect, the service will run your **callback function**, then you can send a notification or whatever you want.
+If you had more exceptions than you expect, the service will run your **function**, then you can send a notification or whatever you want.

 This package uses your default cache driver to count the exceptions.
 You are free to choose the driver, but we suggest